-The proposed gallery 'memory cafe' sessions will take place in Newlyn Art Gallery & The Exchange in Penzance and Newlyn, and carehomes or groups, with a catchment including 2 areas in the top 5% of the Indices of Multiple Deprivation in England.
+The proposed gallery Tea, Cake & Art sessions will take place in Newlyn Art Gallery & The Exchange in Penzance and Newlyn, and carehomes or groups, with a catchment including 2 areas in the top 5% of the Indices of Multiple Deprivation in England.
 Older people represent a higher proportion of Cornwall's population than the national average at 24%.
 There is a net outward migration of young people and an inward migration of older retirees.
 2% of the population suffer from memory loss.

-The initial beneficiaries will be older people living in carehomes and attending memory cafes, and also, crucially, their carers who report the respite and wellbeing value to themselves of memory cafes.
-Our longterm outcome is that the galleries become established as dementia-friendly at least and as a regular 'memory cafe' session if possible, which will be a resource to the older population of Cornwall with memory loss issues, including 9,000 living with dementia.
+The initial beneficiaries will be older people living alone, in carehomes and attending memory cafe, etcs, and also, crucially, their carers who report the respite and wellbeing value to themselves of memory cafes.
+Our longterm outcome is that the galleries become established as age/dementia-friendly at least and as a regular Tea, Cake & Art session if possible, which will be a resource to the older population of Cornwall with memory loss issues, suffering from loneliness and isolation